PruvostMaxime/Hackintosh-Predator-300/README.md

 MacOS High Sierra or Mojave image (use GibMacOS)
-Make your bootable USB with MakeInstall from GibMacOS
+Make your bootable USB with MakeInstall from GibMacOS Put Opencore and replace the content with the one of the repo

-Replace the USB EFI with an EFI folder and take the BOOT / OC from my Ryzentosh build (will be fixed soon) Replace all OC content from Ryzentosh to the one into this repository

 Enjoy